-Case (b) is similar, but now the surface always passes through $\mathsf P_3=(0:0:0:1)$.
+For type 2 this is similar, but now the surface always passes through $\mathsf P_3=(0:0:0:1)$.
 The affine piece $x_3\not=0$ is the $\bZ/ 5\bZ$-quotient of $\bC^3$ with coordinates $\set {z_0, z_1, z_2}$ and the surface is the quotient of the smooth surface $g= 0$ with $g=z_1+ $ higher order terms as we see from the normal form from Proposition~\ref{prop:GIT} (b).
 Thus the surface has a singularity of type $\frac 1 5 (1, 3) $.
-It is resolved by by a chain of two transversally intersecting rational curves of self-intersections $-2$ and $ -3 $ respectively.
+It is resolved by a chain of two transversally intersecting rational curves of self-intersections $-2$ and $ -3 $ respectively.
 Table~\ref{tab:Main} now gives $e(X)=22$.
-The singularity is resolved by a chain of two rational curves and so $e(\widetilde X)= 22-1+ 3= 24$ and so $K^2_{\widetilde X}=0$ by Noether's theorem.
+The singularity is resolved by a chain of two rational curves and so $e(\widetilde X)= 22-1+ 3= 24$ and then $K^2_{\widetilde X}=0$ by Noether's theorem.